Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ### 1: Provision a PostgreSQL instance

-The API server requires an SQL server, and has been tested using PostgreSQL.
+The server requires an RDMS server and currently only supports PostgreSQL.
 You can deploy this in the IBM Cloud by logging into the IBM Cloud and provisioning a [Postgres instance](https://cloud.ibm.com/catalog/services/databases-for-postgresql).
-Note that this does require a paid plan, although if you are new to the IBM Cloud, it is likely your initial cloud credits will cover this for a significant time.
+Note that this does require a paid plan,  however if you have just signed up for a new IBM Cloud account, you will have received cloud credits, which would cover this for a significant time.

 1. Choose your Databases for Postgres plan.
 You should choose an appropriate region, give the service a name.
 You can leave the other settings with their defaults.
 Click the blue **Create** button when ready.
 1. Once your Postgres instance has been created, you need to create a service credential that the API Server can use to communicate with it.
 By selecting your running Postgres instance, you can choose **Service credentials** from the left menu.
 Create a new service credential and give it a name (it doesn't matter what you call it).